Sewing collars & leashes with an LK-1900BN bartacking machine

 "finger guard" setscrews (2)

 These seem to be hard to turn due to thread-locking compound.
 Heat works better than freezing.
 What makes these risky is that they're tiny.
-You need a jeweler screwdriver (which aren't made for this kind of duty, they can snap if you turn too hard).
+You need a jeweler screwdriver (which aren't made for this kind of torque, they can snap if you turn too hard).
 Also, if you round the head off, it would be harder to fix because of the screw's size & being recessed.

 (Spares: #SS8080310TP, desc: SCREW 1/8-44 L=2.8)